VedMK/BCS-portfolio-Ved/CTFs/Writeups/TryHackMe/Hacker-Holidays-2026/CTF-1/README.md

 Her responses made me believe that she would give me what I need to solve the lab by trying to identify myself authorized.

-So my first thought process was to tell VERA that I was indeed a VIP, which I thought would make me trustworthy for her.
+So my first thought process was to tell VERA that I was eligible to become a VIP, and just became a VIP guest, which I thought would make me trustworthy for her.
 But the attempt failed.

 ![Chat2](Chat2.png)
 ![Chat3](Chat3.png)